It is jamming jelly time

 The fresh fruits of summer are coming into season.
 What a better way to preserve the fresh flavor for the future than to turn that fruit into a jam or jelly!

-There are a variety of jellied products you can make from fruit.
-These products include: jellies, jams, preserves, conserves, marmalades and fruit butters.
-In most cases sugar acts as a preserving agent.
+There are many varieties of jellied products you can make from fruit, including jellies, jams, preserves, conserves, marmalades and fruit butters.
+In most cases, sugar acts as a preserving agent.
 Each of the products are distinguished by the kind of fruit used, the way it is prepared, the method of cooking and the proportions of the various ingredients used to make the fruit product.

 - Preserves are characterized by small, whole fruits or uniformly cut pieces in a thick jellied sugar syrup.
 The fruit should not be mushy.